 Braintree subcontractor, J Reeves Engineering, which specialises in machining and fabricating components and assembles from sheet metal and tube, took delivery of a vibratory trough deburring machine from PDJ Vibro.
 It joins a twin vibratory bowl finishing and drying system from the same supplier that has given reliable service for more than 20 years.

-The bowl is ideal for deburring and edge breaking of sawn and machined tube and bar.
+The bowl is ideal for sheet metal deburring and edge breaking of sawn and machined tube and bar.
 It accommodates batches of components weighing around half a tonne and finishes them automatically to a consistent standard.
 The variability of manual finishing is eliminated and so also is the labour cost associated with dedicating someone to the job.

 However, what the bowl does not handle well are some sheet metal parts.
 If they are tool long, they cannot follow the toroidal path of the abrasive media.
 Parts that are too small, on the other hand, tend to stick in the sides of the mechanism that automatically separates components after processing.
 The hinged arrangement, which directs finished components over a separator screen when a flap is lowered into the counter-rotating media, necessarily has areas in which thin sheet can become wedged.